wandyezj/wandyezj.github.io/ideas/open-data.md

 Multiple formats requires multiple readers to get the data into a standard format so it can be analyzed.

-[TSV](https://en.wikipedia.org/wiki/Tab-separated_values) which is frequently used in place of CSV due less complex parsing is not used.
+[TSV](https://en.wikipedia.org/wiki/Tab-separated_values) frequently used in place of CSV since it has simpler parsing less prone to errors is not used.

 ### Data Updates